 - They are not permanently employed

-- Their income comes from a fixed-term or temporary contract, usually from one employer at a time.
+- Their income comes from a fixed-term or temporary contract, usually, but not always, from one employer at a time.

 Will I be considered self-employed or employed for mortgage purposes?